'If you work hard enough, and if you keep believing, you can start achieving your goals.'

 Williams said: “I am delighted to make my first ever cut in a DP World Tour event.
 Proof that if you work hard enough, and if you keep believing, you can start achieving your goals."

-Williams has played DP World Tour events at St Andrews and at Close House, but missed the cut on both occasions.
+Williams had played DP World Tour events at St Andrews and at Close House, but missed the cut on both occasions.
 He appeared in the British Masters at Close House aged just 16.

 Williams has previously won events on the MENA (Middle East North African) Tour and he also won earlier this summer when taking the Altron Big Easy Tour tournament at Soweto Country Club.